thrasher-corp/gocryptotrader/exchanges/alert/README.md

 // ExampleRoutineThatWaits defines an exchange potential routine that will wait
 // for an impending change.
 func ExampleRoutineThatWaits(potentialChange *SomeChangingType) {
-	// Warning: Don't do this:
-	// dontCapture := potentialChange.Wait(nil)
-	// <-dontCapture // This will stop alerting for this specific data type due
-	// to the shared nature of the underlying channels using a sync.Pool.
 	// Every iteration requires a Wait() call. for range potentialChange.Wait(nil) {
+		supaVal := potentialChange.WhatsTheValueScott()
+		fmt.Println("Value:", supaVal)
+	}
+}

+// AnotherExampleRoutineThatWaits defines an exchange potential routine that
+// will wait for an impending change. func AnotherExampleRoutineThatWaits(potentialChange *SomeChangingType) {
+	// Every iteration requires a Wait() call. for {
+		select {
+			case <-potentialChange.Wait(nil):
-		supaVal := potentialChange.WhatsTheValue()
+				supaVal := potentialChange.WhatsTheValueScott()
+				fmt.Println("Value:", supaVal)
+			case <-shutdownChannel:
+				fmt.Println("Good-Bye!")
+			return
+		}
+	}
+}

+// WARNING: PLEASE DON'T DO THIS.
+// This will stop alerting for this specific data type due to the shared nature
+// of the underlying channels using a sync.Pool. func ABadExampleRoutineThatWaits(potentialChange *SomeChangingType) {
+	capturedChannel := potentialChange.Wait(nil)
+	for {
+		select {
+			case <-capturedChannel:
+				// This will produce incorrect results or no change. supaVal := potentialChange.WhatsTheValueScott()
-		fmt.Println("WOW:", supaVal)
+				fmt.Println("Value:", supaVal)
+			case <-shutdownChannel:
+				fmt.Println("Good-Bye!")
+			return
+		}
 	}
 }
 ```